kiraistakenlol/epunch/README.md

 2. After buying something and the manager scans my QR code for the first time:
     *   I see a new "Cafe B Punch Card" appear in my list on `epunch.io`, starting with 1 punch (or 0).

+### QR Code Onboarding

+Merchants can generate QR codes linking to `https://app.com/?merchantSlug=merchant-name`.
+When users scan these codes:

+1. The app automatically fetches the merchant's active loyalty programs
+2. Creates punch cards for all programs the user doesn't already have
+3. Adds new cards to the user's dashboard immediately
+4. Cleans the URL to show just the main app

+This enables seamless onboarding without requiring users to manually search for or enroll in loyalty programs.

 ## Merchant Journey

 TODO